suntan-superman/rydeiqweb/RYDEIQ_PLATFORM_OVERVIEW.md

-# **RydeAlong: The Future of Fair Ride-Sharing**
+# **AnyRyde: The Future of Fair Ride-Sharing**

 ## **🚀 Revolutionary Competitive Bidding Platform**

-RydeAlong transforms the ride-sharing industry by empowering **drivers to set their own prices** through an innovative competitive bidding system, eliminating surge pricing and creating true market-driven pricing for both riders and drivers.
+AnyRyde transforms the ride-sharing industry by empowering **drivers to set their own prices** through an innovative competitive bidding system, eliminating surge pricing and creating true market-driven pricing for both riders and drivers.

 ---

-## **💡 What Makes RydeAlong Unique**
+## **💡 What Makes AnyRyde Unique**

 ### **🎯 For Riders: Complete Transparency & Choice**